rrohit0/e-voting-using-blockchain/README.md

-# E-Voting Using Bloakc Chain
+# E-Voting Using Block Chain

 **An e-voting system based on blockchain using ring signature**